localstack/docs/content/en/getting-started/quickstart/index.md

 The application also handles Lambda failures through SNS and SES email notifications.

 The sample application uses AWS CLI and our `awslocal` wrapper to deploy the application to LocalStack.
+Before going further, you need to build your Lambda functions.
+You can use the following script that will cover all three of them:

+{{< command >}}
+$ deployment/build-lambdas.sh
+{{< / command >}}

-You can build and deploy the sample application on LocalStack by running the following command:
+You can now deploy the sample application on LocalStack by running the following command:

 {{< command >}}
 $ deployment/awslocal/deploy.sh